git1bharat/connectly/README.md

-### Connectly - A Chat App Front-End and Back-End using Flutter, SocketIo, and NodeJS.
-(Limited code)
+### Connectly - A Chat App Front-End and Back-End using Flutter, SocketIo